Richard Abel Smith: Personal life

-On 28 April 1960, Smith married Marcia Kendrew (b.
-1940), a daughter of Sir Douglas Kendrew, a future Governor of Western Australia, in St. Mary Abbott's Church, Kensington, London, England.
-Prince Henry, Duke of Gloucester, the Princess Alice, Duchess of Gloucester and The Princess Anne all attended the wedding.
+On 28 April 1960, Smith married Marcia Kendrew, a daughter of Sir Douglas Kendrew, a future Governor of Western Australia, in St. Mary Abbott's Church, Kensington, London, England.
+Prince Henry, Duke of Gloucester, the Princess Alice, Duchess of Gloucester and Mary, Princess Royal and Countess of Harewood, all attended the wedding.
 Consent for the marriage was required under the Royal Marriages Act 1772.
 They had a daughter, Katherine Emma Abel Smith (born 11 March 1961), who married Hon.
 Hubert Wentworth Beaumont, son of the life peer and Green Party activist Timothy Wentworth Beaumont, Baron Beaumont of Whitley, a descendant of Wentworth Canning Beaumont, 1st Viscount Allendale.
 He died of a stroke at home in Blidworth Dale, Nottinghamshire, England on 23 December 2004.
-He was buried on 18 January 2005 in St James, Papplewick, Nottinghamshire, England.